borisrepl/boris/README.md

 ## Usage

-I'll probably make this available via PEAR, but right now you can get Boris from github:
+I'll probably make this available via Composer/Packagist, but right now you can get Boris from github:

     git clone git://github.com/d11wtq/boris.git
     cd boris
+    composer install
     ./bin/boris

 When Boris starts, you will be at the `boris>` prompt.
 PHP code you enter at